 Prior to joining Greenspoon Marder, Ms. Urias ran her own firm for 11 years.
-Additionally, she has been a member of the Arizona State Bar Association’s Fee Arbitration Committee since 2008.
+Additionally, she has been a member of the Fee Arbitration Program of the State Bar of Arizona since 2008.

 - U.S. Court of Appeals, Ninth Circuit